You may not have watched the Academy Awards last night – we know many conservatives and Donald Trump supporters had said they would not.

 Instead this statement was read on his behalf by Iranian-American businesswoman Anousheh Ansari:

 It’s a great honor to be receiving this valuable award for the second time.
 I would like to thank the members of the academy, my crew in Iran, my producer, Amazon, and my fellow nominees.
+But the juxtaposition of what happened next was jaw-dropping.

 I’m sorry I’m not with you tonight.
 My absence is out of respect for the people of my country and those of other six nations whom have been disrespected by the inhumane law that bans entry of immigrants to the US.
 Dividing the world into the “us” and “our enemies” categories creates fear.
 A deceitful justification for aggression and war.
 These wars prevent democracy and human rights in countries which have themselves been victims of aggression.
 Filmmakers can turn their cameras to capture shared human qualities and break stereotypes of various nationalities and religions.
 They create empathy between us and others.
 An empathy which we need today more than ever.